 ‘Pleniflora’ is a very popular double-flowered cultivar that features rounded, pom-pom-like, yellow flowers (to 2” diameter).
 It typically grows taller (to 8-10’) and more upright than the species.
 Cultivar name means full flowered.
 Synonymous with K. japonica ‘Flore Pleno’.

 No serious insect or disease problems.
 Susceptible to leaf spots, cankers, blights and root rot.

 An attractive flowering shrub for shady areas of woodland gardens or shrub borders.
 Specimen, group or mass.
 Informal hedge or screen.
 Incorporate into foundation plantings.
-Wild garden or naturalized areas where plants may be allowed to sucker.
+Also effective in wild gardens or naturalized areas where plants may be allowed to sucker and spread.